Written by Gisela Grieger (4th edition, updated on 17.4.2019),

 On 13 September 2017, the European Commission adopted a proposal for a regulation establishing a framework for screening foreign direct investment (FDI) inflows into the EU on grounds of security or public order.
-The proposal is a response to a rapidly evolving and increasingly complex investment landscape.
-It aims to strike a balance between maintaining the EU’s general openness to FDI inflows and ensuring that the EU’s essential interests are not undermined.
-Recent FDI trends and policies of emerging FDI providers have cast doubt on the effectiveness of the EU’s decentralised and fragmented system of monitoring FDI inflows to adequately address the potential (cross-border) impact of FDI inflows on security or public order without EU-coordinated cooperation among Member States.
+The proposal was a response to a rapidly evolving and increasingly complex investment landscape.
+It aimed to strike a balance between maintaining the EU’s general openness to FDI inflows and ensuring that the EU’s essential interests are not undermined.
+Recent FDI trends and policies of emerging FDI providers had cast doubt on the effectiveness of the decentralised and fragmented system of FDI screening – in use in only some EU Member States – to adequately address the potential (cross-border) impact of FDI inflows on security or public order without EU‑coordinated cooperation among all EU Member States.

 |Regulation establishing a framework for screening of FDI into the EU|

 procedure ref.: 2017/0224(COD)

 Ordinary legislative procedure (COD) (Parliament and Council on equal footing – formerly ‘co-decision’)

 Joachim Starbatty (ECR, Germany)

 |Procedure completed.||Regulation (EU) No 2019/452,|